edwardmfho/DroneTalk/README.md

 Import the package and create a new TelloTalk object.
 Then, use the command method to send commands to your drone.

 ## Commands
-TelloTalk supports a variety of commands, including:
+DroneTalk supports a variety of commands, including:

 "Take off"
 "Land"